Understanding Different Asset Types

 ETFs

-Exchange-traded funds (ETFs) are similar to mutual funds, pooling money from many investors to purchase a diversified portfolio of stocks, bonds or other securities.
+Exchange-traded funds (ETFs) are similar to mutual funds.
+They pool money from many investors to purchase a diversified portfolio of stocks, bonds or other securities.
 Many ETFs seek to mirror the performance of a particular index, sector or asset class.

 ETFs offer a potentially affordable way to achieve some level of diversification, especially for investors with smaller portfolios.
-Pitfalls of ETFs include lack of personalization and the risk of overdiversification.
+Lack of personalization and the risk of overdiversification are potential drawbacks of ETFs.

 Annuities

-Often sold as investments that can help protect assets and future income, annuities often sound like an excellent option for your retirement portfolio.
+Often sold as investments that can help protect assets and future income, annuities often sound like an excellent option for a retirement portfolio.
 But there are several unintended consequences to be aware of when buying an annuity—and they might even undermine an investor’s long-term investment goals.

 Alternative Investments

-These alternative investments may serve a specific purpose and may add value for investors in certain situations, but they may also bring decreased investment flexibility, high fees, illiquidity or other potential issues.
+Alternative investments may serve a specific purpose and may add value for investors in certain situations, but they may also bring decreased investment flexibility, high fees, illiquidity or other potential issues.

 icons/60/buildings